Skip to main content

 service/nginx-errors ClusterIP 10.0.0.12 <none> 80/TCP 10s

-Final step is to use an Default Backend annotation in your Ingress.
-This annotation is of the form nginx.ingress.kubernetes.io/default-backend: <svc name> to specify a custom default backend.
-This <svc name> is a reference to a service inside of the same namespace in which you are applying this annotation.
+Final step is to use a Default Backend annotation in your Ingress.
+The annotation is: nginx.ingress.kubernetes.io/default-backend: <svc name>.
+The <svc name> is a reference to a service inside of the same namespace in which you are applying this annotation.
 This annotation overrides the global default backend.

-Default-backend service in the namespace will handle the error responses when both default-backend annotation and the custom-http-errors annotation is set.
-Custom-http-errors annotation configure which HTTP status codes Nginx should be forwarding to the default-backend.
+The default-backend service in the namespace will handle the error responses when both default-backend annotation and the custom-http-errors annotation is set.
+Custom-http-errors annotation can be configured with HTTP status codes that Nginx should be forwarding to the default-backend.

 If custom-http-errors is also specified globally, the custom-http-error values specified in this annotation along with custom default backend will override the global value for the given ingress hostname and path.